 History of the Harleysville Community Center

-Today, the Harleysville Community Center serves as the host for a wide variety of activities including swimming, baseball, soccer, summer camps of baseball, field hockey, lacrosse, a YMCA day camp, the Harleysville Jaycees Country Fair Days and the annual Chicken BBQ.
+Today, the Harleysville Community Center serves as the host for a wide variety of activities including swimming, baseball, soccer, summer camps of baseball, a YMCA day camp, the Harleysville Jaycees Country Fair Days and the annual Chicken BBQ.

-The Harleysville Community Center has expanded dramatically over its 50+ year existence.
-What began as a 14 acre plot holding a single baseball field and a Scout Cabin (the original part a converted chicken house), now covers over 31 acres and includes six little league baseball fields, two full size baseball fields, numerous soccer and field hockey/lacrosse fields, several pavilions, two pools and a Scouting Center.
+The Harleysville Community Center has expanded dramatically over its 60+ year existence.
+What began as a 14 acre plot holding a single baseball field and a Scout Cabin (the original part a converted chicken house), now covers over 31 acres and includes six little league baseball fields, two full size baseball fields, several soccer fields, three pavilions, two pools and a Scouting Center.

 The game of baseball played a major part in the origins of the Harleysville Community Center.
 During the early 1900s, Harleysville was part of a baseball league that played its home games on a diamond next to the Lower Salford Elementary School.
 In the 1940s, a more competitive league, the East Penn League, was formed and Harleysville became a part of this league.
 The Harleysville Athletic Association bought a parcel of land to build a baseball diamond with a grandstand/stadium.
 The baseball field, now named the Vic Alderfer Memorial Ball Park, is still in use today.